Snowies Main Range Traverse

 Day 4: Wilkinson's Creek to Dead Horse Gap, 14.5km

-On our final day, we begin with a gradual climb to the highest point in Australia, Mt Kosciuszko (2228m), arriving for sunrise and before the large crowds that typically visit later in the day.
+On our final day, we begin by getting up before dawn to enjoy the sunrise from Australia’s highest mountain range.
+Afterwards, it is a short 3km walk to Mt Kosciuszko (2228m).
+By arriving early we get to avoid the large crowds that typically visit later in the day.
 We take in extensive views of the Snowy Mountains, with visibility over 100km in all directions in good weather.

 Descending from Mt Kosciuszko, we pass Lake Cootapatamba before leaving the established trail to traverse the Rams Head.
 As one of our favourite off-track sections on the Main Range, this alternate route down to Dead Horse Gap provides a final immersive wilderness experience in the high country while also offering the opportunity to summit three more prominent peaks in the region.
 For those seeking a more technical challenge, some rock scrambling is required to summit Rams Head North.